The Treasure of Ghostwood Gully: A Southwest

 6. Guided Practice

-Teachers will support students as they write onomatopoeia sentences and illustrations.
+Teachers will support students as they write onomatopoeia sentences

 7. Independent Practice - or Homework